-When not shipped as part of a control or switchgear panel, the relays are shipped in sturdy cartons to prevent damage during transit.
-Immediately upon receipt of a relay, check the model and style number against the requisition and packing list to see that they agree.
-Visually inspect the relay for damage that may have occurred during shipment.
-If there is evidence of damage, immediately file a claim with the carrier and notify the Regional Sales Office or contact the Sales Representative at Basler Electric, Highland, Illinois.
+BE1-51/27C relays are shipped in sturdy cartons to prevent damage during transit.
+Upon receipt of a relay, check the model and style number against the requisition and packing list to see that they agree.
+Inspect the relay for shipping damage.
+If there is evidence of damage, file a claim with the carrier, and notify your sales representative or Basler Electric.

-In the event the relay is not to be installed immediately, store the relay in its original shipping carton in a moisture and dust free environment.
-When relay is to be placed in service, it is recommended that the operational test procedure (Section 5, Tests and Adjustments) be performed prior to installation.
+If the relay will not be installed immediately, store it in its original shipping carton in a moisture- and dustfree environment.
+Before placing the relay in service, it is recommended that the test procedures of Section 5, Tests and Adjustments be performed.